-In this article, we want to teach you How To Set up PHP Composer on Centos 7.
+In this article, we want to teach you How To Set up or Install PHP Composer on Centos 7.

 Composer is a dependency/package manager for PHP.
 It can be used to install, keep track of, and update your project dependencies.
 The composer also takes care of autoloading the dependencies that your application relies on, letting you easily use the dependency inside your project without worrying about including them at the top of any given file.